Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Elevator pitch examples

 Sometimes, the best way to learn is by example.
-Here are a few helpful examples of how to deliver pitches that can help you craft yours!
+Here are a few helpful examples of how to deliver pitches that can help you craft yours.

-Elevator pitch examples for students
+Example for students

 Here’s a scenario in which a student is seeking an internship with a potential employer: